 For managed service providers, this represents an opportunity to help customers upgrade all their systems, not just email.
 In this post, we explore the implications of utilizing Exchange 2010 past that January deadline, options for a new Destination, and the broader service opportunity this deadline presents.

 End of Support Implications

-Once October 2020 rolls around, businesses still on Exchange 2010 will face:
+With October right around the corner, businesses still on Exchange 2010 will face: